-Zip lines come in many forms, most often used as a means of entertainment.
-Longer and higher rides are often used as a means of accessing remote areas, such as a rain forest canopy.
-Zip line tours are becoming popular vacation activities, found at outdoor adventure camps or upscale resorts, where they may be an element on a larger challenge or ropes course.
+Zip Lines come in many forms, most often used as a means of entertainment.
+Longer and higher rides are often used as a means of accessing remote areas, such as a rainforest canopy.
+Zip Line tours are becoming popular vacation activities, found at outdoor adventure camps and upscale resorts—even on cruise ships—or as an element on a larger challenge or ropes course.

 What to do AND wear?

 Have plenty of energy, and do not fly on an empty stomach.
 Drink water well before and during your flight to get hydrated.
 Prove your weight on our digital scale.
 You must be a minimum of 10 years old and 70 lbs. and a maximum of 250 lbs.
 All fliers must wear closed-toed shoes on the course.
-Wear layers below 60 F with a light jacket.
-Above 65 F, short sleeve and shorts, cargo pockets suggested to carry a bottle of water and camera.
+Plan to wear layers with a light jacket if the temperature is below 60°F. If the temperature is above 65°F, we recommend short sleeves and shorts.

-You have to be in good physical condition and able to ascend stairs throughout the zip line tour.
-You pull down on a padded glove to brake yourself.
-You may need to pull yourself across the line using your upper body strength.
+You need to be in good physical condition and be able to ascend stairs throughout the Zip Line tour.
+You will pull down on a padded glove to brake yourself.
+And you may need to pull yourself across the line toward the platform edge using your upper body strength.

 What about restrictions?

-We are proud to offer a state of the art bathrooms and concession facility.
-Concessions open on weekends Sept./Oct. only.
+Yes!
+We are proud to offer state-of-the-art bathrooms and a concession facility.
+Concessions are open on weekends Sept./Oct. only.

 Do I need to make a reservation for the zip line tour?

-Walk up guests are welcome, but calling ahead allows us to ensure staff is on hand and ready when you arrive—and get you on the lines faster!
+Walk-up guests are always welcome.
+However, calling ahead allows us to ensure staff is on hand and ready when you arrive—and get you on the lines faster!

 Prepare your body for active fun and flight!

-Get hydrated before your flight, bring dollar bills for the vending machine in the midway or bring your own water bottle.
-If you have a bottle carrier you can clip on to your harness as that is a good way to stay hydrated.
+Get hydrated before your flight.
+Bring dollar bills for the vending machines in the midway or bring your own water bottle.
+If you have a bottle carrier, you can clip it onto your harness.

-The number of guests in a zip line group, experience level, number of groups out on the course, and the wind determines the amount of time it could take while on the zip line tour.
-A zip line group of only two people on a Monday on a calm day can take 45 minutes and a group of eight on a Saturday might take two and a half hours.
+The number of guests in a Zip Line group, experience level, number of groups on the course, and the wind will determine the amount of time it could take on your Zip Line tour.

-Is the course certified by accredited inspectors, what makes it safer than other zip line tours?
+Is the course certified by accredited inspectors?
+What makes Kersey Valley safer than other zip line tours?

-We are the first company in Guilford County, NC to build a zip line tour.
+We are the first company in Guilford County, NC, to build a Zip Line tour.
 Most states don’t even have a building code that covers zip lines.
-We wanted to set the Gold Standard in everything we do.
-So, we exceeded the international standards set forth by the ACCT and build it under the guide lines of the IBC building code.
-The course at Kersey Valley has 100% structural engineered sky towers and electrical engineered lighting protection system for safety.
+At Kersey Valley Attractions, we strive to set the Gold Standard in everything we do.
+So, we exceeded the international standards set forth by the ACCT and built our Zip Line under the guidelines of the IBC building code.
+The Zip Line course at Kersey Valley Attractions has 100% structurally engineered sky towers and an electrical-engineered lighting protection system for your safety.
 Every tower and platform has been designed by an engineer and stamped, then inspected by a second engineering company.
 Guilford County has approved the building of the towers under the IBC 2009 building code and the NC Department of Labor recommendations.

-The towers are constructed with massive class 2 utility poles instead of using live trees and all our sky decks even have hand rails.
-The harnesses are full body, which are OSHA approved.
+Kersey Valley’s Zip Line towers are constructed with massive, class 2 utility poles (instead of using live trees) and all of our sky decks have hand rails for utmost safety.
+Flier harnesses have full-body coverage and are OSHA approved.
 We require helmets for all fliers and Flight Captains.
 At no time are you allowed to turn upside down or be bounced on the line.
 All hardware used in the design of the course is custom made for the challenge course industry, not what you can buy at your local hardware store.
-The course and all flight captains must be certified yearly by ACCT and the Red Cross at the CPR/PR level, the international standard for zip line tours.
+The Zip Line course and all Flight Captains must be certified yearly by ACCT and the Red Cross at the CPR/PR level, the international standard for Zip Line tours.
 For more information on the Association of Challenge Course Technology, please visit www.acctinfo.org.

 How did you come up with this zip line idea?

-The owners, Tony and Donna Wohlgemuth, participated in a zip line in Belize in 2005 while on a cruise and had such a great time they wanted to bring this to their farm.
+The owners, Tony and Donna Wohlgemuth, participated in a zip line in Belize in 2005 while on a cruise and had such a great time they wanted to bring this awesome adventure activity to their farm.
 After many years of planning and design, construction began in June 2010.

 Do I need to tip the staff?

 Tips are graciously accepted if you feel you had a outstanding time with your flight crew.
-An ATM machine is next to Flight School for those not carrying cash.
+An ATM machine is located next to the Flight School if you need cash.

 How many spans are there on the zip line course?

-Unlike most zip line courses that consist of five or six spans, there are 14 spans and 17 sky decks on 10 sky towers that make up the course at Kersey Valley Zip Line.
-Distances from 200 to over 800 feet in length and up to 100 ft. off the ground.
+Unlike most zip line courses that consist of five or six spans, Kersey Valley Zip Lines has 14 spans and 17 sky decks on 10 sky towers that make up the entire course at Kersey Valley Zip Lines.
+Distances range from 200 feet to more than 800 feet in length and up to 100 feet off the ground.

 Is your staff certified?

 Absolutely!
-Every flight captain must pass a strict eight-hour hands-on class yearly on the proper use of the equipment and demonstrate the skills needed to operate as a flight captain.
-This certification is required by Kersey Valley, Inc. and is accredited by the ACCT (Association of Challenge Course Technology).
+Every Flight Captain must pass a strict, 8-hour, hands-on re-certification class yearly on the proper use of the equipment and demonstrate the skills needed to operate as a Flight Captain.
+This certification is required by Kersey Valley, Inc., and is accredited by the ACCT (Association of Challenge Course Technology).
 Every flight captain is also CPR/AED certified by the Red Cross yearly.
-Most of our staff are also fire fighters with even higher certifications being EMTs.
+Most of our staff are also firefighters with even higher certifications because they are EMTs.

-You can bring your own camera as there are lots of opportunity to take great shots.
-Tie the camera to you or wear something with big pockets.
+You can bring your own phone/camera as there are many opportunities to take great shots.
+Tie your camera to you or wear something with big pockets.
 (Zippered or buttoned pockets are even better.)

-Kersey Valley, Inc. set the standard for zip lines in NC by building 100% engineered sky towers, 1/2” cable, and full body harnesses, helmets, padded landing protection, and an engineered lighting protection system on the sky towers to exceed the standards set by ACCT, a real association.
-The main tether that holds you to the system is replaced yearly, two years before the suggested manufacturer guidelines.
-The braking gloves are inspected daily and are best in class for a quality product.
-Not only is our tour 1.5 miles long which is larger than most zip line tours in the country we invested to exceed the industry standards.
-Just one look and you can see the difference in our engineered design of the course over most zip lines attractions.
+Kersey Valley, Inc. sets the GOLD STANDARD for zip lines in NC by building 100% engineered sky towers, 1/2” cables, and full-body harnesses, helmets, padded landing protection, and an engineered lighting protection system on the sky towers—which EXCEED the standards set by ACCT, a real association.
+Main tethers that hold fliers to the system are replaced yearly—a FULL 2 YEARS before the suggested manufacturer guidelines.
+Braking gloves are inspected DAILY and are best-in-class for a quality product.
+Not only is our tour 1.5 miles long—which is larger than most zip line tours in the country—we invest to EXCEED industry standards.
+Just one look and you can see the difference in our engineered design of the course over most other zip lines attractions.

-What to look for in zip lining around the world?
+What should I look for in zip lining around the world?

-Look on YouTube for customer videos of the zip line tour you’re looking into.
-What you’re looking for are full body harnesses, this means straps over the shoulder.
-Padding on the decks to keep from breaking your leg if you were coming in out of control.
-If you see straps just around the waist this is a red flag, you can fall out of this if you were to flip upside down.
+Look on YouTube for customer videos of the zip line tour you’re considering.
+Look for full-body harnesses: this means straps over the shoulder.
+Padding on the decks will keep you from breaking your leg if you were coming in out of control.
+If you see straps only around the waist, this is a red flag.
+You can fall out of this if you were to flip upside down.

 If the tour is listed as a member of a zip line association, look it up on Google to see if it is a real association!
 No kidding, people make up this stuff.

-The clamps that are on the zip line are rusted, this means they used cheap non approved hardware.
-We’ve seen some zip lines decks that were built out of bamboo!
+If clamps on the zip line are rusted, this means they used cheap, non-approved hardware.
+We’ve seen some zip line decks that were built out of bamboo!
 Just because a zip line is open for business does not mean they were inspected or passed any standard of quality.

 The final answer in the USA would be to call that county’s planning and development department and ask if the zip line was inspected.
-Chances are you will get an answer that surprises you!
-If you do attend a zip line tour, look for the manufacture date of the main tether, if this is over three years old you should be concerned.
-There are many safe zip lines around the world, just make sure the one you go on is not flying under the radar of local regulations simply due to the fact it’s not regulated yet.
+Chances are, you will get an answer that surprises you!
+If you do attend a zip line tour, look for the manufacture date of the main tether.
+If this is over three years old, you should be concerned.
+There are many safe zip lines around the world.
+Just make sure the one you go on is not flying under the radar of local regulations, simply due to the fact the industry is not regulated yet.
 Just like mom said, “You get what you pay for!”